kilpkonn/msc-thesis/main.typ

 === Second iteration: BFS <second-iter-bfs>
+The second iteration of our algorithm was based on BFS as suggested in @algebraic-foundations-of-proof-refinement.
+However it differs from it by doing the search in the opposite direction.
+The algorithm in @algebraic-foundations-of-proof-refinement starts from the target type and starts working backwards from it towards what we already have.
+For example if we have function in scope that takes us to the goal we create new goals for all the arguments of the function, therefore move backwards from the return type towards the arguments.
+Our algorithm however works in the forward direction, meaning that we start from what we have in scope.
+We try to apply all the functions etc. to then build new types from what we have and hopefully at some point arrive at the target type.

+In @graph-searching they argue that taking the forward (bottom-up) approach will yield speedups when the active frontier is a substantial fraction of the total graph.
+We believe that this might be the case for term search as there are many type transitions available.
+Going in the forward direction all the terms we create are well formed and do not have holes in them.
+This means that we do not need problem collections as there are never multiple subproblems pending that have to all be solved for some term to be well formed.
+As there is a potential speedup as well as the implementation seems to be easier we decided to experiment with using the forward approach.

+Going in the "forward" direction also makes writing some of the tactics easier.
+Consider the example of struct projections.
+In the backwards direction we would start with the struct field and then later search if we have the struct available.
+This works, but it is rather hard to understand as we usually write code for projections in the forward direction.
+With BFS going in the forward direction we can just visit all the fields of struct types in every iteration which roughly follows how we usually write code.
+The issue of awkward handling of fields together with their fields also goes away as we can consider only one level of fields in every iteration.
+With multiple iterations we manage to cover fields of nested structs without needing any boilerplate.

+In this iteration we also introduce the cache to the algorithm.
+The idea of the cache is to keep track of types we have reached so that we could query for terms of that type in $O(1)$ time complexity.
+Since in practice we also care about terms that unify with the type we get the complexity of $O(n)$ where the $n$ is number of types in cache.
+This is still a lot faster than taversing the tree as iterating the entries in the map is quite cheap opertion.
+With this kind of graph we managed to increase the search depth to 3-4 depending on the size of the project.

+In the DFS approach without chache the main limitation was time complexity, but now the limitation is the memory complexity.
+The issue is producing too many terms for a type.
+In @first-iter-dfs we dicussed that there are often too many terms to present for the user.
+However now we find that there are also too many terms to keep in memory due to exponential growth of them as the depth increases.
+Luckily the idea of suggesting users the terms that have new holes in them also reduces the memory complexity a lot.

 To avoid producing too many terms we cache terms using enum shown in @rust-alternative-exprs.
 #figure(
 sourcecode()[```rs